Day One – Transfiguration of the Lord

 My Lord Jesus Christ, before Your passion and death, Your face changed in appearance and You revealed Your glory to the disciples, Peter, James and John on Mount Tabor.
 May the Holy Catholic Church that You founded grow in love for You through the Holy Eucharist – the most sweet Body and Blood.
 I ask that it be a source of joy in all my trials and temptations.
 I beg You to guide my every word and deed, so that You will find it pure and pleasing.
 When any person or situation overwhelms me with fear, let me only look to the radiance of Your face as the solution to all my problems.
 In contemplating Your glorious Transfigured face, I place my needs before You.
-(Mention your intentions now and especially ask for the continued good health for Cardinal Burke.)
+(Mention your intentions now and especially pray for the needs of Cardinal Burke, as well as his continued good health.)
 AMEN.

 Do you have any intentions to submit for the Three Holy Masses from August 4-6 in Honor of the Transfiguration?